steunet/AWSMachineLearningCertificationExam/README.md

 I am writing it as exercise to prepare for the exam and  I will maintain it till my exam date

-Hope it will be useful for other students too
+Hope it will be useful for other students too.

 Stefano